Valer7a/divop/README.md

-# DIVOP: Detecting Informative Variable-Order Path
+# DIVOP: Detecting Informative Variable-Order Paths

 This repository contains the official code for the **DIVOP** model introduced in the paper: